prindyn/ollama-proxy/README.md

 ## Features

 - `/v1/models` lists available Ollama models.
-- `/v1/chat/completions` proxies chat completion requests using the same payload structure as the OpenAI API.
+- `/v1/chat/completions` proxies chat completion requests using the same payload structure as the OpenAI API and transforms the response back into the OpenAI format.
 - Supports tool usage (`tools` and `tool_choice`) when forwarding to Ollama.
 - Optional local tool execution for basic file operations and a stub web search.
 - When Loguru is set to DEBUG level, request and response bodies are logged for troubleshooting.